chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/I2S/I2S_Audio/readme.txt

 @par How to use it ?

- - Use STLink utility, available on www.st.com or any other in system programming tool to load a ".wav" file to the STM32 internal flash at the address 0x08080000.
+ - Use STLink utility, available on www.st.com or any other in system programming tool to load "/Utilities/Media/Audio/audio_sample_wav.bin" file to the STM32 internal flash at the address 0x08080000.
    Make sure the audio file size does not exceed 512KB.
 When using STLink utility change the audio file extension to "*.bin" in order to be able to load it directly to flash memory.